How To Apply Your Iron-On Custom Embroidered Patches

 THINK ABOUT PLACEMENT.

 Decide where exactly you want the patch to be placed and lay out your jacket or backpack before heating the iron.

 - If you are only placing a single patch make sure it is in the right position and make the placement look intentional.

 - If you are planning to patch more than one plan ahead to make sure there will be room for additional patches.

 - If you are using a printable paper patch, remember that letters and other asymmetrical items will appear reversed.

-IRONING ON THE PATCH
+IRONING ON OR APPLYING THE PATCH

 LAY THE ITEM FLAT ON A HEAT-RESISTANT SURFACE.